aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 ### 1. Setup S3 bucket for use with AWS Amplify

-You will need for your S3 bucket to be properly associated with Amplify for seamless upload and data of data.
-To save time, the Serverless Backend CloudFormation template that created the serverless backend for this workshop also created an S3 bucket for this purpose with the cross-origin resource sharing (CORS) settings already set.
+You will need to configure AWS Amplify to securely store profile images in an S3 bucket.
+To save time, the Serverless Backend CloudFormation template that created the serverless backend API for this workshop also created an S3 bucket for this purpose with the cross-origin resource sharing (CORS) settings already set.
 You just need to associate this bucket with your application's code.

 #### High-Level Instructions